saibotma/jitsi_meet_wrapper/README.md

 ### Per Meeting Events
 To listen to meeting events per meeting, pass in a `JitsiMeetingListener` to `joinMeeting`.
-The listener will automatically be removed when an `onConferenceTerminated` event is fired.
+The listener will automatically be removed when the conference is over (which is not `onConferenceTerminated`).

 ```
 await JitsiMeetWrapper.joinMeeting(